 This site contains information to assist faculty who are new to online teaching, developing a new online course or taking over one that exists.
-New online faculty are encouraged to contact the Office of eLearning before they begin developing an online course.
+New online faculty are encouraged to contact Information Technology Services before they begin developing an online course.
 We can provide basic advice and instructional design assistance that will aid in the development process.

 The overall process is pretty simple.
 Here is an overview, with more details below.

 What courses can be taught online is determined by your college and department.
 While the delivery method does not need special approval, all online courses must be reviewed.

 Online courses must be designated in Banner to appear correctly to students and be built properly in the system.

 For more information about building an online course in banner, click here.

 While any course can be online, only courses that have been approved through the curriculum process system are eligible for an MOU.
 Stipends will not be paid for experimental courses, special topics or independent study courses.

 The MOU (Memorandum of Understanding) fulfills two purposes.
 It offers extra compensation to the developing faculty member (if eligible) and provides the structure for the online course review, a requirement of SACS.

 An MOU should be filled out as soon as you know you are developing the course.
 The form can be submitted while the course is still being developed.